State budget to include Ohio K-12 school funding overhaul - WHIZ News

 The Senate also included a plan that for the first time would require the state, not individual districts, to pay charter schools directly.

 The budget compromise announced Monday keeps the direct payment to charter schools.
-The full House and Senate were expected to approve the budget later Monday.
+Senate President Matt Huffman, a Lima Republican, suggested that keeping such direct payments in the budget helped the two sides come together on the school funding plan.
+“Those things really cleared the picture,” he said.

+The budget also increases the maximum amount for vouchers to attend private schools from $4,650 to $5,500 for children in grades K-8 and from $6,000 to $7,500 for high school students.

-The final version of the budget also includes $250 million for broadband access trying to boost connections to high-speed internet in underserved areas.
+The final version of the budget also includes $250 million for a broadband access grant program meant to boost connections to high-speed internet in underserved areas.
 The state estimates 300,000 households and at least 1 million residents across Ohio lack broadband.

-The Senate had removed the broadband funding after Senate President Matt Huffman said there weren’t enough details on how the money would be spent for the Senate to support it.
+The Senate had removed the broadband funding after Huffman said there weren’t enough details on how the money would be spent for the Senate to support it.

 Among other details in the final version of the budget, the plan: